 Monday, April 25, 2022

-8:30 AM: Your luggage stays put, as we depart for today’s adventure.
-Custer is controversial for many aspects of his Indian War experiences, and his trail to the Little Big Horn is littered with inflammatory and aggressive actions against Native American tribes.
-Today we will look at Custer at his destructive best as he hits a sleeping Cheyenne village along the banks of the Washita River in Oklahoma.
+8:30 AM.
+Your luggage stays put.
+We begin with a quick visit to Fort Dodge and then pick up the story of George Custer today.
+Custer is controversial for many aspects of his Indian Wars experiences, and his trail to the Little Big Horn is littered with inflammatory and aggressive actions against Indian tribes.
+Today, we will look at Custer at his destructive best, as he hits a sleeping Cheyenne village along the banks of the Washita River in Oklahoma.
 We will examine his staging from Fort Supply and his move against Black Kettle’s Camp.
-There are some excellent tactics displayed here, and you will get a genuine sense of the drama of the Plains Wars.
-Neil is well known in the region, and you can expect excellent access to the key sites.
+There are some excellent tactics displayed here, and you will get a real sense of the drama of the Plains Wars.
+Neil is well-known in the region, and you can expect excellent access to the key sites.